Coral-Protocol/Coral-RaiseYourHack-Guide/README.md

-# Coral Track - RAISE YOUR HACK
+# Coral Raise Your Hack Track: Vultr Example

-## About the hackathon
+## About Raise Your Hack
 This is your chance to push boundaries, solve real-world challenges, and create impact at the official hackathon of the [RAISE Summit 2025](https://www.raisesummit.com/) at one of Paris's most iconic venues: Le Carrousel du Louvre.
 RAISE Summit 2025 is a premier event convening the brightest minds across industries to accelerate innovation and drive the future of entrepreneurship, AI, and technology.

 ## About Coral Protocol